rosameo/Sensors-Data-about-Fuel-Consumption-in-Buses/README.md

         brake_usage (%): percentage of the travel time with the brake and with the engine on accel (m/s**2): percentage of the travel time with thge accelerator pedal pressed

-- Folder TS_VEIC_MONTH_COLLECTION
+- Zip file TS_VEIC_MONTH_COLLECTION

     Contains multivariate time-series collection constructed from DATASET.csv Each time-series is named as: "V"<vehicle-index>-"M"<month-index>
     (e.g. "V1M1" is the multivariate time-series of VehicleID 1 in the Month of January)

-- Folder SYNTHETIC DATASET COLLECTION (generated from a given ground truth of causal dependencies among variables (X0-X4) assumed by a given DAG)
+- Zip file SYNTHETIC DATASET COLLECTION (generated from a given ground truth of causal dependencies among variables (X0-X4) assumed by a given DAG)

     Contains a collection of synthetic dataset:
     LLC: Lag-Linear-Combination dataset